| Previous Page | Next Page | Index

 14 Nov 1832 at Port Royal.

-Jamaica 8 Jan 1833 Reported to have sailed for La Guayra.
+8 Jan 1833 reported to have departed Jamaica for La Guayra.

 1 Jan 1834 On the North America and West Indies Station.